Ask financial traders anywhere in the world to name the book that has influenced them the most…

 Several of the market wizards went on to become billionaires.

-The irony is none of them did it just for the money.
+Surprisingly, none of them did it just for the money.

 Instead, each was compelled by the excitement of solving the puzzle of the markets.